 ***Go to start.nyu.edu to activate your NYU NetID which can be used to log into a variety of NYU online resources.

 On-campus housing is not available to postbaccalaureate students; however, once admitted to the program, you may use the services of the Off Campus Housing Office (OCHO).
 Under the auspices of the Office of Housing and Residence Life, OCHO was created to assist NYU students who are looking for housing in private off-campus apartment rentals in and around New York City.
-Contact OCHO at 4 Washington Square Village (NW corner of Mercer and Bleecker Sts.), East Lobby, first floor, (212) 998-4620, or see http://www.nyu.edu/housing/offcampus for more information on the following services:
+Contact OCHO at 4 Washington Square Village (NW corner of Mercer and Bleecker Sts.), East Lobby, first floor, (212) 998-4620, or visit the NYU offcampus housing online resources for more information on the following services:

 - Computerized listing of locations available for rent